dimitrioskyranos/ee3-code/final/README.md

 [9] Esp32 Tutorials, ESP32 Timer Interrupt using ESP-IDF
 https://esp32tutorials.com/esp32-timer-interrupt-esp-idf/#more-1700

--General: FreeRTOS Tasks on ESP
+- General: FreeRTOS Tasks on ESP

 This source was consulted for the making of the various event and task implementations in all ESP code.
 [4] Esp32 Tutorials, ESP32 FreeRTOS Event Groups with ESP-IDF